MS in Psychology with a Concentration in General Psychology

 The MS With an Emphasis on General Psychology: CalSouthern’s Most Well-Rounded Master’s Degree

-CalSouthern’s Master of Science (MS) in psychology with an emphasis on general psychology is an excellent choice for anyone seeking the most broad, well-rounded master’s-level psychology program.
+CalSouthern’s online Master of Science (MS) degree in psychology with an emphasis on general psychology is an excellent choice for anyone seeking the most broad, well-rounded master’s-level psychology program.
 It’s also a preferred degree—and solid academic foundation—for Learners who are looking to move on to a doctoral degree such as that offered in CalSouthern’s PsyD program.

-The MS with an emphasis on general psychology also offers Learners the greatest variety of elective courses.
+The MS degree with an emphasis on general psychology also offers Learners the greatest variety of elective courses.
 You’ll supplement your core classes in subjects such as group psychology, social psychology, and psychopathology with five elective courses from a diverse selection including human sexuality, psychopharmacology, cognitive behavioral psychotherapy, and positive psychology.

 The faculty in CalSouthern’s School of Behavioral Sciences is comprised of talented and accomplished mental health providers who are also gifted educators, experienced in teaching via CalSouthern’s proprietary online learning platform.
-They’ll take the time to get to know you, integrating academic learning with your personal experience so that your degree program becomes more meaningful and more relevant to your particular academic and career goals.
+They’ll take the time to get to know you, integrating academic learning with your personal experience so that your online psychology degree program becomes more meaningful and more relevant to your particular academic and career goals.